sergiye/screensavers/README.md

 Screen saver projects written on c#

-## Features
+## Projects

+### MorphClocks

-MorphClocks - displays the time (clock) with rotating 3D objects in the background (and snowflakes in winter) Bsod - displays blue screen with random BSOD message
+displays the time (clock) with rotating 3D objects in the background (and snowflakes in winter)

+use transparent color values for BackColor and TextColor (by default) colors to enable color-randomizer mode with snowflakes

+also, you can put your own 'background.gif' file near executable to apply custom app background

+### Bsod

+displays blue screen with random BSOD message

 # Download